-Our Compensation Committee reviews and approves the compensation of our executive officers and was primarily responsible for determining the compensation for the named executive officers following the separation.
-Our Compensation Committee typically reviews and discusses the compensation of other executive officers with the chief executive officer.
-Our Compensation Committee has the authority to engage the services of a consulting firm or other outside advisor to assist it in designing its executive compensation programs and in making compensation decisions.
-Following the separation, the Compensation Committee engaged Aon's Human Capital Solutions practice, a division of Aon plc, or Aon, as its independent compensation consultant to advise on executive and board of directors compensation matters including: overall compensation program design, peer group development and updates, and collection of market data.
-We develop our compensation programs after reviewing publicly available compensation data and also subscribe to Aon's various global annual and specialized life sciences and general industry surveys on an ongoing basis.
+Our Compensation Committee reviews and approves the compensation of our executive officers and is primarily responsible for determining the compensation for the named executive officers consistent with our overall executive compensation philosophy.
+Our Compensation Committee reviews and discusses the compensation of other executive officers with the chief executive officer and considers overall Company performance against goals, individual executive performance, and internal and external equity as key factors in those decisions.
+Our Compensation Committee engaged Aon's Human Capital Solutions practice, a division of Aon plc ("Aon"), as its independent compensation consultant to advise on executive and Board of Directors compensation matters including: overall compensation program design, peer group development and updates, and collection of market data.
+We develop our compensation programs after reviewing publicly available compensation data and also subscribe to Aon's various global and specialized life sciences and general industry surveys on an ongoing basis.
 Aon advised the Compensation Committee on all of the principal aspects of executive compensation for the periods following the separation.
 Aon consultants attend meetings of the Compensation Committee when requested to do so.
 Aon reports directly to the Compensation Committee and not to management, although it meets with management for purposes of gathering information for its analyses and recommendations.
 The Compensation Committee has assessed the independence of Aon consistent with SEC regulations and Nasdaq listing standards and has concluded that the engagement of Aon does not raise any conflict of interest.